google/gapid/tut-optimize.md

 ## Commands

 Use the Commands pane to keep track of how many API calls you are making per frame.

-### Gles
+### OpenGL ES
 Keeping on top of your draw calls, your state changes and ensuring that the actual calls your engine is making are what you expect are critical to optimal performance.

 #### Draw Calls